IRB GLOSSARY OF TERMS

 Interaction – includes communication or interpersonal contact between investigator and subject.

 Minimal Risk – means that the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.

 Principal Investigator - The scientist or scholar with primary responsibility for the design and conduct of a research project.

 Private Information - includes information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information that has been provided for specific purposes by an individual and that the individual can reasonably expect will not be made public (for example, a medical record).
 Private information must be individually identifiable (i.e., the identity of the subject is or may readily be ascertained by the investigator or associated with the information) in order for obtaining the information to constitute research involving human subjects.

 Research - means a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.

 Risk - The probability that physical, financial, emotional, and/or psychological harm may occur.
 In IRB review, probability and severity of possible pain or discomfort should be included in the concept of risk.

 Subjects - Individuals whose physiological or behavioral characteristics and responses are the object of study in a research project.
 Human subjects are defined as living human beings.

 Voluntary - Free of coercion, duress or undue inducement; used in research context to refer to a subject's decision to participate (or continue to participate in a research activity).

-If you have any questions about any of these terms or the IRB, contact Institutional Research Officer Ron Gerrard, who currently serves as the IRB coordinator.
+If you have any questions about any of these terms or the IRB, contact DeWayne Lucas, Institutional Review Board Coordinator.